About fear of strangers

 It happens as your baby develops a healthy attachment to familiar people – like you.
 Because babies prefer familiar adults, they might react to strangers by crying or fussing, going very quiet, looking fearful or hiding.

-For example, a 10-month-old baby who has been going to child care since she was 6 months old might get upset if there’s a new carer at the centre.
-She might cry, bury her head in her mother’s neck or scream when the carer tries to take her from her mum or dad.
+For example, a 10-month-old baby who has been going to child care since they were 6 months old might get upset if there’s a new carer at the centre.
+They might cry, bury their head in their parent’s neck or scream when the carer tries to take them from their parent.

-Although fear of strangers is part of normal development for babies and young children, there are things you can do to help your child feel less upset.
+Although fear of strangers is part of how babies and young children develop, there are things you can do to help your child feel less upset.

 Helping your child feel comfortable around strangers

-- If your child gets very upset with a new person, comfort her and try a different approach like all playing together.
-You could also move your child slightly away from the new person until she calms down.
+- If your child gets very upset with a new person, comfort them and try a different approach like all playing together.
+You could also move your child slightly away from the new person until they calm down.
 Then you can try again.

 - Take your child’s comfort item (toy or blanket) with you when you’re spending time with new people.

 Taking it slowly

 - Be patient.
-Don’t push your child to go to new people before she’s ready.
+Don’t push your child to go to new people before they’re ready.

 - When you introduce your child to someone new, stay with your child.
-This will reassure him that you’re not going to leave him with unfamiliar people straight away.
+This will reassure them that you’re not going to leave them with unfamiliar people straight away.

 - For slightly older children, explain to your child who the new person is and what’s happening.
 For example, explain that the new babysitter is someone you trust.
 Also say when you’ll be back.

 Meeting new people

 - Keep introducing your child to new people.
-The more chances your child has to meet new people and discover that they’re safe, the more likely it is that her fear will reduce.
+The more chances your child has to meet new people and discover that they’re safe, the more likely it is that their fear will reduce.